When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 Conclusion

-Whether your little one is eight weeks old or eight months old, knowing when to stop burping a baby isn’t always so clear-cut as we hope it would be.
+Whether your little one is eight weeks old or eight months old, knowing when to stop burping a baby isn’t always as clear-cut as we hope it would be.
 After all, every baby is different, and the need to burp gradually fades away instead of suddenly cutting off.

 In other words, you’ll just know when the time is right.